 A $200 security deposit required for all rentals.

 Residency rules and rental policies apply.

 Renter may provide or allow the presence or consumption of alcohol, within the confines of the Community Center or the Pavilion, provided the alcohol is without fee and in strict compliance with all the laws of the State of Ohio and the City of Kirtland.
 All persons must be able to prove their age to the Security Guard if asked.
 All guests must keep alcoholic beverages within the confines of the Community Center building or Pavilion.
-Any person who cannot act responsibly with alcohol will be told to leave by the Security Guard.
-Any person may be removed for public intoxication or inappropriate behavior at any time and at the sole discretion of the Security Guard or the Kirtland Police Department.
+Any person who cannot act responsibly with alcohol will be told to leave by the Police Officer.
+Any person may be removed for public intoxication or inappropriate behavior at any time and at the sole discretion of the Police Officer or the Kirtland Police Department.

-The hiring of the Security Guard will be coordinated by the Community Center Director.
+The hiring of the Police Officer will be coordinated by the Community Center Director.
 An “off-duty” officer must be present for the duration of any function at the Community Center in which alcohol will be served.
-A daytime function (ending by 5:00 P.M.), with fewer than 60 attendees is exempt from this requirement.
 Up to one hour will be exempt from this requirement to allow for set-up.
-The Security Guard is required to be present from the moment guests arrive until the end of the reservation period.
-The cost of the Security Guard is $30 per hour and must be paid in full with cash when booking the rental.
-Any renter who attempts to have alcohol present without a Security Guard present will risk having their security deposit forfeited and event shut down, as monitored by the facility attendant.
+The Police Officer is required to be present from the moment guests arrive until the end of the reservation period.
+The cost of the Police Officer is $45 per hour and must be paid in full with cash two weeks prior to the rental.
+Any renter who attempts to have alcohol present without a Police Officer present will risk having their security deposit forfeited and event shut down, as monitored by the facility attendant.